puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 - Upgrading is currently only supported for agents.
 If you attempt to upgrade an existing master, console, database support, or cloud provisioner node, the installer will quit with an error.

+- PE 3 uses Ruby 1.9 which is stricter about character encoding than the previous version used in PE 2.8.
+If your manifests contain non-ASCII characters they may fail to compile or behave unpredictably.
+When upgrading, make sure manifests contain only ASCII characters.
+For more information see the [release notes](./appendix.html#puppet-code-issues-with-utf-8-encoding).

 - On AIX 5.3, as in PE 2.8.2, puppet agents still depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.

 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
 You need to replace it *before* upgrading by running: